Columbia ISA

 Audio – Video

-How to listen to your computer or TV on your home stereo or powered speakers
+How to listen to your TV or PC on your home stereo, surround sound system or powered speakers

 Connecting speakers to your TV or computer gives you a much richer sound experience.
 There are a number of connection options and an almost unlimited choice of speakers.